The Leadership Challenge vs. the LSP-R®: Better Tools for Building a Leadership Pipeline

 Both the LPI and the LSP-R are supported by workshops designed to help organizations facilitate meaningful leadership development experiences, and support test-takers in making the most out of their results.

-Comparing Scope and Use Cases: LPI vs. LSP-R
+Comparing Scope and Use Cases of the LPI and LSP-R

 Figure 4.
 Comparison of assessment scope and use cases, LPI vs. LSP-R.

-To learn more about how assessments can be leveraged for leadership development, watch SIGMA’s webinar, Talent Assessments for Leadership Development: Data-Driven Strategies to Grow Exceptional Leaders.
+To learn more about how assessments can be leveraged for leadership development initiatives in your organization, watch SIGMA’s webinar, Talent Assessments for Leadership Development: Data-Driven Strategies to Grow Exceptional Leaders.
 The session covers why psychometric tools work for leadership development and how to use them to build self-awareness, leverage strengths, create personalized plans, and support organization-wide growth.

 How to Launch a Leadership Program with the LSP-R